monadplus/verified_functional_programming_in_agda/ch02-booleans/notes.md

 Constructive Logic vs Classic Logic

-Constructive Logic do not inclue the law of the excluded middle and double negation elimination, which are fundamental inference rules in classic logic.
+Constructive Logic do not include the law of the excluded middle and double negation elimination, which are fundamental inference rules in classic logic.

 (Law of excluded middle: for every formula F, F \/ neg F)